cameronabrams/psfgen/5ggr/README.md

-# 5GGR -- Fab from Opdivo (nivolumab) in complex with PD-1
+# 5GGR -- Fab from Opdivo (nivolumab) in complex with PD-1; Options for including sucrose exipient

 ## Files